CloudCredo/cloudrocker/README.md

 By default the Cloud Foundry *cflinuxfs2* image is used.
 You can choose to download a different base container image using the $ROCKER_ROOTFS_URL environment variable.
 To use *lucid64* instead:
 ```$ ROCKER_ROOTFS_URL=https://s3.amazonaws.com/blob.cfblob.com/04a2c4fc-3287-4525-9110-3ab3d84230b8 rock this```

-#####Why can't I use the Python CF buildpack?

-The pip installer does some interesting things with users that our docker usage doesn't like.
-There is a ticket to fix this in the backlog.

 #####What about 'Error response from daemon: Conflict, The name cloudrocker-runtime is already assigned to 7a519360a3d3.
 You have to delete (or rename) that container to be able to assign cloudrocker-runtime to a container again.'?

 This is what happens when good Cloud Rockers turn bad.
 Simply run: